 Send your questions about Gig Work or the Gig Economy to the Gig Doctor using the Contact Form

-"Hey Doc, give us the rundown on the current trend and status of gig work in America"
+"Hey Doc, give us the rundown on the current trend and status of gig work in America given the current pandemic."

-Unlike young Uber drivers today, there is no doubt many engaged in the entertainment business - actors, dancers, singers, musicians, stage and property handlers, etc. - have always known the meaning of having a "gig" or not having a "gig".
-Mostly in the creative art fields, a "gig" is the meaning of having a job or project or not.
-It is how income is earned to support themselves and their families.
-Many like the flexibility of work on their own terms, but knew the risks of being without a "gig" - no unemployment benefits, usually no social security contributions and taking time to market one's self to obtain the next gig . . . or find a regular job.
-Many have opted for the independent work style, but more are now realizing that "gigs" may be the available alternative for the skills they can provide down the road.
+Unlike young Uber drivers today, many gigs were engaged in the entertainment business - actors, dancers, singers, musicians, stage, and property handlers, etc., have always known the meaning of having a gig or not having a gig.
+Mostly in the creative art fields, a "gig" is the essence of having a job or project or not.
+It is how to support ourselves and our families.
+Many like the flexibility of work on their terms, but know the risks of being without a "gig" -- no unemployment benefits, usually no social security contributions and taking time to market one's self to obtain the next gig . . . or find a regular job.
+Many have opted for the independent work style, but more are now realizing that "gigs" may be the only available alternative for the skills they can provide down the road.

 Available advanced skills of human capital continue to shrink dramatically as more of the baby boomer generation leaves the permanent workforce.
-A flood of new technologies has increased the ability of employers to automate more and more processes.
-The causal disruption creates fewer and fewer jobs for the average working person -- unlike disruptions from the 20th century.
-More and more people are doing their work in an arrangement other than the traditional roles of the employee-employer model.
+A flood of innovative technologies has increased the ability of employers to automate increased processes.
+The causal disruption creates fewer and fewer jobs for the average working person -- unlike upheavals from the 19th century.
+More people are doing their work in an arrangement other than the traditional roles of the employee-employer model.
 A move to a different kind of work relationship has profound implications for every aspect of life and family.
 Stress and fear can add a new dimension to "work" when healthcare and retirement benefits are up to the independent contractor to provide for him/herself and family.

 I have been consulting as a freelancer and entrepreneur off and on for 30 years.
 I have lived through this tectonic shift in which companies are now more interested in finding the best person with the new skills they require for the job than just the best person they can find nearby.

-Employers also no longer want to absorb the cost of "bench strength".
-Having a Babe Ruth or Jim Brown seating on the bench waiting for their talent to be called upon is no longer good business practice.
+Employers also no longer want to absorb the cost of "bench strength."
+Having a Babe Ruth or Jim Brown sitting on the bench waiting for their talent to used is no longer good business practice.
 We have a world of work that is far less constrained by geography and language.
-As more low skills task jobs become automated, we have a growing population unable to obtain the education and skills needed to find meaningful employment.
-And, many retiring baby boom generation retirees (a population equal to the 19th nation on this planet) are seeking ways to supplement they're a shaky retirement income.
+As more soft skills task jobs become automated, we have a growing population unable to obtain the education and skills needed to find life sustainable, full-time employment.
+And, many retiring baby boom generation retirees (a population equal to the 19th nation on this planet) are seeking ways to supplement they are a shaky retirement income.
 Many will seek gigs available in the Gig Economy if they have a talent that is in demand—thus expanding the Gig Economy talent pool.

-According to a recent report from Thumbtack, an online marketplace connecting people to local services providers, the current gig economy is not sustainable and will no longer exist in 20 years, as its focus is on low-skilled positions that can only serve supplemental income for workers and will likely become automated over time.
-You can already order food online and many fast food chains will follow McDonald's lead installing touch screens to order your food instead of a real person.
+According to a report from Thumbtack, an online marketplace connecting people to local services providers, the current gig economy is not sustainable.
+It will no longer exist in 20 years, as its focus is on low-skilled positions that can only serve supplemental income for workers and will likely become automated over time.
+You can already order food online, and many fast-food chains will follow McDonald's lead, installing touch screens to order your food instead of a real person.

-What will be around at the end of those two decades is truly skilled professionals that can offer specific services as well as performance-based marketplaces that can connect people to these highly-skilled independent workers, according to Thumbtack.
+What will be around at the end of those two decades is genuinely skilled professionals that can offer specific services as well as performance-based marketplaces that can connect people to these highly skilled independent workers, according to Thumbtack.

-DATA POINTS: MBO Partners "State of Independence Report" is the industries longest running comprehensive study of the American independent workforce which was initiated in 2010.
-By their data collection and analysis, the total number of self-employed (independent) American's age 21 and up rose to 40.9 Million in 2017, up 2.8% over 2016.
-Sixteen million of those say they are full-time independents working at least 15 hours a week and an average of 35 hrs. per week.
+DATA POINTS: MBO Partners "State of Independence Report" is the industry's longest-running comprehensive study of the American independent workforce initiated in 2010.
+By their data collection and analysis, the total number of self-employed (independent) American's age 21 and up has risen to 40.9 Million in 2017, up 2.8% over 2016.
+Sixteen millions of those say they are full-time independents working at least 15 hours a week and an average of 35 hrs. per week.

-Nearly 12 million describe themselves as part-time independents working less than 15 hours weekly and an average of 11 hours per week.
+Nearly 12 million persons describe themselves as part-time independents working less than 15 hours weekly and an average of 11 hours per week.
 Almost 13 million describe themselves as occasional independents.
-Other demographic data indicate 53% are men and 47% are women.
-Of the 40.9 million independents, generationally 38% are Millennials, 27% Gen Xers, 35% are from the baby boom and traditional cohorts.
+Other demographic data indicate that 53% are men, and 47% are women.
+Of the 40.9 million independents, generationally 38% are Millennials, 27% Gen Xers, 35% are from the baby boom, and traditional cohorts.
 The shocking number is that they produced $1.2 trillion of the USA economy or 6% of GDP in 2016.
 Reading the study results from 2018 versus 2017 may see some trend lines change a bit.

-Regardless of how the gig economy is portrayed, it is clear something is going on beyond the buzzwords, something that is beginning to matter to all facets of work/life in America.
-Looking ahead beyond the pandemic to the Gig Economy 4.0, some of the facts are very clear.
-Our low birth rates, the decline in labor force growth, slower growth in middle working class jobs and increasing jobs automation will soon begin to present new challenges in how work will be accomplished.
+Regardless of how the Gig Economy is described or developed, it is clear something is going on beyond the buzzwords, something that is beginning to matter to all facets of work/life in America.
+Looking ahead beyond the pandemic to the Gig Economy 4.0, some of the facts are noticeably clear.
+The continued . . .